facebook/react-native-website/docs/profiling.md

 Profiling is the process of analyzing an app's performance, resource usage, and behavior to identify potential bottlenecks or inefficiencies.
 It's worth making use of profiling tools to ensure your app works smoothly across different devices and conditions.

+For iOS, Instruments is an invaluable tool, and on Android you should learn to use the [Android Studio Profiler](profiling.md#profiling-android-ui-performance-with-system-tracing).

 But first, [**make sure that Development Mode is OFF!**](performance.md#running-in-development-mode-devtrue) You should see `__DEV__ === false, development-level warning are OFF, performance optimizations are ON` in your application logs.

 ## Profiling Android UI Performance with System Tracing